Laura Ford, MA, LPCC

 I bring a background of interpersonal facilitation honed in emotional intelligence groups, insight meditation communities, and qigong embodiment practice.
 I have a particular interest exploring self-advocacy and personal values, interpersonal dynamics and existential/spiritual concerns.

-I am working under the licensed supervision of Laura Ford while pursuing a Master's Degree in Counseling & Psychological Services at Saint Mary's University of Minnesota.
+I am working under the licensed supervision of Laura Ford, and hold a Master's Degree in Counseling & Psychological Services from Saint Mary's University of Minnesota.